richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The IAB provides oversight of the process used to create Internet Standards and serves as an appeal board for complaints of improper execution of the standards process {{IETFPROCS}}.
-In general it acts as source of advice to the IETF and other entities mentioned here about technical, architectural, procedural, and policy matters pertaining to the Internet and its enabling technologies.
+In general, it acts as source of advice to the IETF and other entities mentioned here about technical, architectural, procedural, and policy matters pertaining to the Internet and its enabling technologies.